Phase transitions in nonparametric regressions

-Another message conveyed by our paper is that the optimal degree of smoothness to exploit should depend on the sample size even if one knows the maximum degree of smoothness of the unknown function $f$ in (\ref{eq:model}) is $\gamma+1$.
-When a researcher has zero or little knowledge about the smoothness degree, our results highlight the potential significance of rate adaptive procedures.
+Another message conveyed by our paper is that the optimal degree of smoothness to exploit should depend on the sample size.

-A recent paper by Chen et. al (2021) studies sup-norm rate adaptive nonparametric IV estimators when the unknown degree of smoothness is finite and $n\rightarrow\infty$, and discusses the potential benefits of such estimators.
-Interestingly, Chen et. al (2021) find in simulations that the cubic smoothing splines estimator performs the best at estimating a sine function (which is infinitely differentiable).
-One fruitful direction is to explore whether the smoothness degree used in the data-driven estimators are consistent with our recommendation; that is, use roughly $\left\lceil \frac{\log n}{2}\right\rceil -2$ degree of smoothness when $n\leq\left(\gamma+1\right)^{2\gamma+3}$ and use $\gamma+1$ when $n>\left(\gamma+1\right)^{2\gamma+3}$.
+In econometrics, there is increasing empirical evidence against exploiting higher degrees of smoothness.
+Graham, et. al (2010) comment, ``As is usual in semiparametric estimation, higher order kernels are required for bias reduction, although the use of such kernels in practice may be ill-advised.''
+Based on several empirical studies with sample sizes ranging from a couple of thousands to at most thirties of thousands, Gelman and Imbens (2019) recommend researchers to avoid using high order polynomials but use local linear or local quadratic polynomials to estimate the two conditional mean functions of a pretreatment variable in regression discontinuity designs (RDD) analyses.